jonatlin/res_settings/README.md

 # res_settings
 These settings are for https://old.reddit.com/ with Reddit Enhancement Suite.
-Using them, Reddit can be navigated very quickly and without a mouse.
+They contain some general tweaks and useful keybings.
+With the keybinds, Reddit can be navigated easily without a mouse.

 ## Setup Instructions
 1. Click the gear in the top right and select "RES settings console".